binkley/kotlin-rational/README.md

 * `NaN` propagates
 * Operations with infinities produce an infinity, or not a number

+#### TODO: Cope with infinitesimals

+This code incorrectly returns 0 when dividing by infinities.
+It presently has no concept of _infinitesimals_.

 ### `Rational` is a `Number`

 In this code, `Rational` is a `kotlin.Number`, in part to pick up Kotlin